llbit/chunky-docs/docs/getting_started.md

 ![Update Available! window](update-available.png)

-Click the "Update" button to start downloading the required files.
+Click the "Update to New Version" button to start downloading the required files.
 When the download process has completed you can close the "Update Available!" by clicking "Close" and then, in the main launcher window, click "Launch" to start Chunky.